MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/e4b9d0b8-f07f-4342-815f-9ef1507b0980.gif "e4b9d0b8-f07f-4342-815f-9ef1507b0980")

  To browse the three outbound operations, in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, in the **Select contract type** drop-down list,select the **Client (Outbound operations)** option.
-You will see those operations in the **Available categories and operations** list box, as shown below:
+You see those operations in the **Available categories and operations** list box, as shown below:

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/c8755805-cbb0-40f1-887a-a3123f71ae7e.gif "c8755805-cbb0-40f1-887a-a3123f71ae7e")

- In the previous figure, notice that the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode.DisplayName%2A> value appears in the **Name** column of the **Available categories and operations** list box.
-The parameter passed into the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> constructor appears in the **Node ID** column of the **Available categories and operations** list box, and the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode.Description%2A> value appears as the tool tip that contains the description, when you right-click the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode.DisplayName%2A>.
+ In the previous figure, notice that the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode.DisplayName%2A` value appears in the **Name** column of the **Available categories and operations** list box.
+The parameter passed into the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` constructor appears in the **Node ID** column of the **Available categories and operations** list box, and the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode.Description%2A` value appears as the tool tip that contains the description, when you right-click the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode.DisplayName%2A`.

  To see the inbound operations, in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, in the **Select contract type** drop-down list,select the **Service (Inbound operations)** option.
-You will see the inbound OnReceiveEcho operation in the **Available categories and operations** list box, as shown in the following figure:
+You see the inbound OnReceiveEcho operation in the **Available categories and operations** list box, as shown in the following figure:

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/26b7b3c7-bc39-46f8-bc73-7d76fd3c02eb.gif "26b7b3c7-bc39-46f8-bc73-7d76fd3c02eb")

 ## Implementing the IMetadataBrowseHandler
- In this step, you will update the EchoAdapterMetadataBrowseHandler class to implement the Echo adapter's metadata browse, that is, to implement the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler.Browse%2A> method of the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler> interface.
-Specifically, you will create a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object for each category and operation, set appropriate values for that object, and then return the array of <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects for category and operations.
-Keep in mind that when you create a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object, you need to pass in the node ID, not the display name.
+ In this step, you update the EchoAdapterMetadataBrowseHandler class to implement the Echo adapter's metadata browse, that is, to implement the `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler.Browse%2A` method of the `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler` interface.
+Specifically, you create a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object for each category and operation, set appropriate values for that object, and then return the array of `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects for category and operations.
+Keep in mind that when you create a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object, you need to pass in the node ID, not the display name.

 #### To update the EchoAdapterMetadataBrowseHandler class